 The inclusion of girls in sports is an example of how GAME’s work evolves around our human-centered design model.

 It’s a process of observing and listening – to the girls, their parents, their community and the existing literature on female participation.
-GAME uses this information to come up with prototypes to test on a smaller scale – together with the girls, of course.
-Finally, GAME evaluates the experiments, adjusts, comes up with final concepts and tests again.
+GAME uses this information to come up with prototypes to test and then evaluates the experiment.
 This process continues until a concept is ready to be taken to the streets.
-The real test is if the design actually creates a social change.

 In 2019, for the first time ever, one out of three participants in GAME’s activities across all countries were female.
 In Denmark, female participation in underserved communities even climbed up to 49%.
 From 25% in 2017 and 38% in 2018.

-The inclusion of girls in sports is an example of how innovation takes place all across the whole organization so that knowledge and ideas do not only come to fruition in Vollsmose and Gellerup in Denmark but also in Beirut, Amman, Hargeisa and Accra.
+The inclusion of girls in sports is an example of how innovation takes place all across the organization.

 THE FIVE INNOVATIVE DESIGN PRINCIPLES

 GAME has identified five design principles that seek to understand users, challenge assumptions, redefine problems and create innovative solutions and it allows us to include the visions, desires and opinions of kids and youth and the communities around them.

 Principle 1: Ear To The Asphalt